chagom/DemRobo/README.md

 # DemRobo
 Source backup of journal: System Design of Sympotom Detection of Mild Cognitive Impairment with Observational Robot [Link](http://www.jatit.org/volumes/Vol97No18/8Vol97No18.pdf) This git is written by multiple sources, PHP, Objective-C, and Python.
+The description below will be updated.

 ## Description
 ### Server